-Early Grade Reading programme is implemented in 200 community schools in 2 districts, Kaiikot & Mugu providing training to teachers.
-To build teachers’ teaching learning skills and firmly implant best practices in the teaching of Early Grade Reading in grades 1, 2, and 3.
+Early Grade Reading programme has implemented in 200 community schools in 2 districts, Kaiikot & Mugu provided training to Teachers.
+To build teachers’ teaching learning skills and firmly implant best practices in the teaching of Early Grade Reading in grades l, 2, and 3.
 Learning lessons from the initial project, emphasis will be placed on technical support at the district level, school level; increasing parental engagement; and developing appropriate reading/learning materials and innovative approaches for EGR for children with disabilities.

 Under the Child Friendly Schools initiative and through Child-Centered Teaching Learning teachers in supported schools were able to show gains in mathematics.
 These however were not systematically incorporated or measured.
 By linking Early Grade Math (EGM) to Early Grade Reading (EGR) efforts a more integrated and comprehensive early grade learning approach can be developed and tested.

 Number of Students

 Number of Parents